DigiBP/26SS_Zoo_Zuerich/README.md

 ---

-## 4. Opportunities for Process Digitalisation and Automation
+## 4. Opportunities for Process Digitalisation and Automation - needs to be rewritten

 The implementation of the CRM system will enable several automated workflows within the sales process.